 For each programme of study there will be a Head of School responsible for the secure operation of assessment procedures and practices.

 The internal examiners of the University are the members of the academic staff of the University.
-Other staff employed by the University may be approved as internal examiners by the Quality and Standards Sub-Committee.
+Other staff employed by the University may be approved as internal examiners by the Curriculum and Quality Sub-Committee.
 Other individuals may be approved for this purpose in relation to programmes delivered with collaborative partners on the authority of Senate under Ordinance 29.

 Internal markers may include associate tutors, honorary lecturers, and postgraduate research students.

 Marking shall be undertaken in accordance with agreed written criteria.
 All marking schemes and processes, regardless of format, should secure reliability and transparency through the use of assessment criteria, rubrics or marking grids to which all markers and students have access.

 Outcomes for students shall be measured against the written criteria and not adjusted against a statistical distribution.

 All summative assessment shall be subject to the same regulatory principles and procedures.

 Student anonymity shall be preserved during the marking of all formal examinations.
 Summative coursework will be marked anonymously unless in the view of the College Dean of Education there are sound educational reasons for not doing so, for example to provide developmental feedback, or the type of assessment makes anonymous marking impractical.
 The marking processes for programmes of study will be reviewed through the annual and periodic review processes.

 Boards of Examiners will have responsibility for the appropriateness of marking practices for the modules for which they carry responsibility and shall put in place explicit arrangements for the internal reconciliation of differences between internal markers against the written criteria.